parroty/excoveralls/README.md

 ```

-## Post the coverage from Travis-CI
+## Post coverage from the Travis-CI server
-Specify "mix coveralls.travis" as after_success section of .travis.yml
+Specify "mix coveralls.travis" as after_success section of .travis.yml.

-It is for submiting the result to coveralls server when Travis-CI build is executed.
+This task is for submiting the result to coveralls server when Travis-CI build is executed.

 ### .travis.yml
 ```